astropy/astropy/docs/development/releasing.rst

    performed and to include the new section of the changelog.
 Often the easiest way to do this is to use ``git cherry-pick`` the changelog commit just before the release commit from above.
-If you aren't sure how to do this, you might be better off just copying-and-pasting the relevant parts of the maintenance branch's ``CHANGES.rst`` into master.
+If you aren't sure how to do this, you might be better off copying-and-pasting the relevant parts of the maintenance branch's ``CHANGES.rst`` into master.

 #.
 If there are any issues in the Github issue tracker that are labeled